169 Dolphin Street, Coogee

 The grand venue sits in a building doused in history.
 Over the last 130 years, it has been home to a swimming pool complex, aquarium (complete with a tiger shark), roller skating rink and an open-air bar.
 However, it wasn’t until 2014 that Merivale’s Justin Hemmes got his hands on it, converting the pub into a multi-level drinking and dining destination that’s worthy of the Merivale name.

-The ground floor encompasses a raw bar, cocktail bar, wood-fired pizzeria called Vinnie’s, flower store and barber.
+The ground floor encompasses a raw bar, cocktail bar, wood-fired pizza oven called Vinnie’s, flower store and barber.
 For the young, or young at heart, there are ping pong tables and board games, a playground and a mini theatre.

-Those without kids can retreat to the rooftop, an adult’s only area replete with four bars, a sweeping balcony with panoramic views of the sea and a lip-smacking menu infused with flavours of the Mediterranean.
+Those without kids can retreat to the rooftop, an adult’s only area complete with four bars, a sweeping balcony with panoramic venues of the sea, and a lip-smacking menu infused with flavours of the Mediterranean.

 No matter where you end up, you’ll experience the handiwork of Executive Chef, Jordan Toft, who has delivered a seasonal and coast-driven menu, using as much local produce as possible.

 Come lunch, and the ground floor’s diverse culinary offerings will have the whole family munching away.
-Vinnie’s Pizzeria will look after all your Italian cravings – try the gamberi for a taste of local seafood, with San Marzano tomatoes, fior di latte, wild prawns, fresh chilli and pomodorini.
+Vinnie’s Pizzeria will look after all your Italian cravings – try the Gamberi for a taste of local seafood, with San Marzano tomatoes, fior di latte, wild prawns, fresh chilli and cherry tomatoes.
 Fancy yourself an oyster or two?
-Watch as the team of chefs shuck a dozen to order from the raw bar, ready to be slurped and sipped upon.
+Watch as the team of chefs shuck a dozen to order from the raw bar, ready to be devoured.

 Middle Eastern flavours make their way into the snack menu on the rooftop.
-Start with kefta cheese meatballs with lemon tahini and Lebanese bread, or grilled halloumi wrapped in vine leaves.
-Larger plates carry the theme – charred octopus is served with burnt orange and crushed potatoes, garnished with a parsley salad and labne.
-Grilled lamb rump is coated in za’atar, accompanied by smoky eggplant dip and pickled red peppers.
+Start with Kefta Cheese Meatballs with lemon tahini and Lebanese bread or Grilled Halloumi wrapped in vine leaves.
+Larger plates carry the theme – Charred Octopus is served with burnt orange and crushed potatoes, garnished with a parsley salad and labneh.
+Grilled Lamb Rump is coated in za’atar and is accompanied by smoky eggplant dip and pickled red peppers.